 People are encouraged to pay for parking ‘hands free’ using the RingGo app.
 Anyone needing to pay by cash (or card where the parking machine has that facility) is asked to use hand sanitiser before and after using the machine to minimise their risk of catching or spreading the virus.

 NHS and critical care staff, NHS coronavirus volunteers and social care key workers still benefit from free parking as long as they display identification of their employment in their vehicle.
 This is a nationally recognised scheme and permits can only be issued by the worker’s employer.

 Anyone with an expired parking permit should reapply here or email email@example.com or call 01723 232323.
 Due to reduced capacity within our Customer First centre, permits can only be renewed online or via the telephone/postal application option and not face to face.

 Funeral services are taking place as normal but we are restricting services to immediate family only.

 The waiting room, office and other public spaces at Woodlands Crematorium are closed.
 Services can be streamed live online, free of charge, for the benefit of mourners not attending the service in person.
 For more information, email firstname.lastname@example.org or call 01723 372652 / 354393.
 You can also contact your funeral director.

 To help keep people safe, we have closed the book of remembrance chapel at Woodlands Crematorium, which is an area subject to a high level of touch, until further notice.
 You can still access the online version of the book.

 Thank you for your understanding.

 We’re reviewing essential meetings on a meeting-by-meeting basis.
+Some meetings are being streamed on our YouTube channel.
 All non-essential meetings have been postponed until further notice.